Posted on Leave a comment

 We even have leading Endocrinologists who have benefited from the program, like Dr Mehreen Kahn:

 “The lifestyle has helped me so much.
 I have PCOS and IBS/reflux.
-An added benefit for me is my cystic acne from PCOS just vanished.
+An added benefit for me is that my cystic acne from PCOS just vanished.
 My 13-year-old acne is clearing up.

 The bloat is gone, no more popping TUMS, and Gas-X and Omeprazole all the time.
 My tummy is flat for the first time since babies!
 I feel better at 40 (my birthday is tomorrow) than at 30.
 My hair is shinier, my nails are breaking less.”